jamii/imp/diary.md

 end
 ```

 It needed a bit of help typing `value` for some reason, and it insists on boxing it, but the code for `f` looks good otherwise.
-No generic calls.
+No generic calls and all the intersections are inlined.